Highly luminous supernovae associated with gamma-ray bursts II. The luminous blue bump in the afterglow of GRB 140506A: Introduction

-In our calculations we assume a flat Universe with a matter density $\Omega_M=0.27$, a cosmological constant $\Omega_\Lambda=0.73$, and a Hubble constant $H_0=71$ km s$^{-1}$ Mpc$^{-1}$ \citep{Spergel2003ApJS}, to remain in agreement with our older sample papers.
-Errors are given at the $1\sigma$, and upper limits at the $3\sigma$ level for a parameter of interest.
-For temporal and spectral power-laws, we assume $F(t,\nu)\propto t^{-\alpha}\nu^{-\beta}$, therefore temporally decaying light curves and spectra rising in brightness toward the red (the typical situation for GRB afterglows) have positive $\alpha$ and $\beta$ values.
+In our calculations, we assume a flat Universe with a matter density $\Omega_M=0.27$, a cosmological constant $\Omega_\Lambda=0.73$, and a Hubble constant $H_0=71$ km s$^{-1}$ Mpc$^{-1}$ \citep{Spergel2003ApJS}, to remain in agreement with our older sample papers.
+Errors are given at the $1\sigma$ level, and upper limits are given at the $3\sigma$ level for a parameter of interest.
+For temporal and spectral power laws, we assume $F(t,\nu)\propto t^{-\alpha}\nu^{-\beta}$; therefore, temporally decaying light curves and spectra rising in brightness toward the red (the typical situation for GRB afterglows) have positive $\alpha$ and $\beta$ values.